 The first part of what follows is an outline drawn from various documents and websites of people and organisations actively involved with autism.
 The second part lists the many detailed behaviours that organisations and individuals consider as recurringly observable in the range of autistic people.
-These are set against the small number of features that are taken as defining autism, just to see what the overlap is.
-The third part tries to set out some of the difficulties that get in the way of everyday understanding of the issues around autism
+The third part tries to set out some of the difficulties that get in the way of everyday understanding of the issues around autism.

 This thing identified as autism exists as an absolute lived reality in a number of people’s lives.
 At the same time descriptions and discussions of it rely on fragments of understandings put together in various ways.
 These understandings have changed over time and may change again in the future.